lbl-srg/obc/specification/source/cdl.rst

 generate for example point lists that list all analog temperature sensors, or to verify that a pressure control signal is not connected to a temperature input of a controller.
-Some, but not all, of these information can be inferred from the CDL language described above.
+Some, but not all, of this information can be inferred from the CDL language described above.
 We will use tags, implemented through Modelica vendor annotations, to provide this additional information.
 In :numref:`sec_inf_pro`, we will explain the properties that can be inferred, and in :numref:`sec_tag_pro`, we will explain how to use tagging schemes in CDL.

-.. note:: None of these information affects the computation of a control signal.
+.. note:: None of this information affects the computation of a control signal.
           Rather, it can be used for example to facilitate the implementation of cost estimation tools, or to detect incorrect connections between outputs and inputs.